dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions-1/views/asp-net-mvc-views-overview-cs.md

 [!code-aspx[Main](asp-net-mvc-views-overview-cs/samples/sample3.aspx)]

 You can use any .NET language to generate dynamic content in a view.
-Normally, you�ll use either Visual Basic .NET or C# to write your controllers and views.
+Normally, you'll use either Visual Basic .NET or C# to write your controllers and views.

 ## Using HTML Helpers to Generate View Content